Who makes the Lexicon tick

 After 2007, the site settled down as new canon became scarce.
 The editorial staff moved on to other things.
 Eventually, work on the site fell back to me.

-The current editorial staff, in no particular order:
+The current active editors, in no particular order

 Hillary Minne, Illustrator and art editor